Unusually large tip returned by honest B.C. restaurant - Caledonia Courier

 Armed with a printed copy of Steven’s bank statement showing the charge, Barbara’s husband went to the restaurant to confront the franchise’s owner, Skelton, about correcting the error.

-But the fight the Schwebbach’s emotionally prepared themselves for, never happened.
+But the fight the Schwebbachs emotionally prepared themselves for, never happened.

 When her husband walked in the door of Taco Del Mar, Skelton already had $40 in an envelope.